WilliamWoha/csjournal/docs/Semester2/OOP/Topic07.rst

 Nested Structures
 ^^^^^^^^^^^^^^^^^

 | It's pretty simple.
-You just make a Struct, then have that Struct be a member in the definition of another Struct.
+You just make a Struct, then have that Struct be a member variable in the definition of another Struct.
 You can go for as long as you want, it doesn't matter.
 Just treat it like a regular variable.
 All you wanna do is make sure that the Structure is defined before another Structure or Function tries to use it.
 So putting the definition of Coordinate after Circle will give an error.
+And no, this is VERY different from inheritance.
+We'll get to that later.
 | You can initialize it using {curly braces inside of more {curly braces}}.

 .. code-block:: c++